germanbrew/terraform-provider-dotenv/README.md

 To test the provider locally:

-1. Build the provider binary with `make build`
+1. Build the provider binary with `make build`.
+This will build and put the provider binary in the `./bin` directory
 2. Create a new file `~/.terraform.rc` and point the provider to the absolute **directory** path of the binary file:
     ```hcl
     provider_installation {